Plot Point 2 is the end of act II and all is lost. Your protagonist must work hard to get what she wants or lose everything.

 The story is yours.
-The arc helps you make it better.
+The story arc helps you make it better.

 Today, we’re talking about Plot Point 2.

-Plot Point 2 (PP2) signals the end of Act II.
+Plot Point 2 signals the end of Act II.

-Plot Point 2 will be a low point for your protagonist.
+Plot Point 2 is a low point for your protagonist.
 Her actions since the middle have caused disaster.
-At PP2, she becomes more determined to reach her goal.
+At Plot Point 2, she becomes more determined to reach her goal.